-Data from vaccine adverse event reporting systems in the US (VAERS), the EU (EUDRA) and the UK (MHRA) indicates that covid vaccinations have already been associated with more than 25,000 deaths and tens of thousands serious adverse events, including allergic shocks, neurological, cardiac and cardiovascular disorders, and miscarriages.
+Data from vaccine adverse event reporting systems in the US (VAERS), the EU (EUDRA) and the UK (MHRA) indicates that covid vaccinations have already been associated with about 50,000 deaths and tens of thousands serious adverse events, including allergic shocks, neurological, cardiac and cardiovascular disorders, and miscarriages.
 These figures may be a substantial underestimate, as vaccine reporting systems typically cover only a fraction of adverse events.

 Some post-vaccination deaths may be unrelated to the vaccination.
 However, in the US, about 50% of post-vaccination deaths occurred in people who became ill within 48 hours of being vaccinated.
 Furthermore, a systematic analysis found that even in senior citizens, 86% of post-vaccination deaths reported to VAERS were plausibly caused by the covid vaccine.